rocky-linux/documentation/docs/guides/interoperability/import_rocky_to_wsl.md

 !!! hint "Windows Terminal"

     If you have Windows Terminal installed, the new WSL distro name will appear as an option on the pull-down menu, which is quite handy for launching in the future.
 You can then customize it with colors, fonts, etc.

+!!! hint "systemd"

+    Microsoft finally decided to bring systemd into the WSL. ([ref](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl)) You only need to add `systemd=true` to the `boot` ini section in the `/etc/wsl.conf` file!
+(Please make sure you are running a WSL version equals or later 0.67.6)